I hadn’t gotten a briefing in a while. It took me back to my brief stint in the military, back during the First Defiance. It wasn’t a pleasant memory.

 “Gauntlet,” said Meghan.
 “The Union’s rare Fist level Ultras go into the Gauntlet program.
 I don’t have clearance to know much about it, but they respond to Fist terror attacks, and conduct precise strikes when the situation demands.
 Rumor has it that they are considerably stronger as a group than any Fist except Fourth.”

-I couldn’t think of a reason that she would do that, but the Jury confirmed that their Fidel and Fisher’s shadows had intersected early in that conversation.
+I couldn’t think of a reason that she would do that, but the Jury confirmed that Fidel and Fisher’s shadows had intersected early in that conversation.
 She’d had opportunity.

 “Are Gauntlet kept near the front lines?” asked Preventer.
 “You have a thing like the Grand Host, right?
 A big army that you will use if the other side throws their big army into the mix?”

 “You are referring to the Combined Force,” said Meghan.
 “It stays back from the front lines, and is only expected to advance in the event of the Grand Host’s deployment.
 It’s technology is unveiled, and it has a wide variety of experimental technologies developed specifically to overcome bulletproof Ultrahumans.
 I doubt Gauntlet is stationed with it, but I don’t have the clearance to check.”

 “They can presumably get places very fast,” I ventured, pulling myself back to the current conversation.
 “That unveiled tech presumably includes a very fast plane equivalent.”